olexale/flutter_roadmap/README.md

 #### Language
 * https://dart.dev/guides/language/language-tour - a brief tour of the Dart language.
 * https://dart.dev/guides/language/effective-dart - a guide to writing better Dart code.
+* https://dart.dev/guides/language/analysis-options - a static analysis setup guide.
+* https://dart.dev/guides/language/sound-problems - a guide on how to fix common problems in Dart code.
+* https://dart.dev/tools/linter-rules - a list of all available Dart linter rules.
+* https://dcm.dev/ - a tool to help you manage code quality and consistency (provides additional lint rules, code metrics and more).

 #### Basic Widgets
 * [Widget of the Week playlist](https://youtube.com/playlist?list=PLjxrf2q8roU23XGwz3Km7sQZFTdB996iG)